Members

 Research Focus

 Dopamine is thought to play an important role in motor control, memory, learning and motivation.
-We focus on Parkinson's disease (PD), which is one of the most common neurological diseases, and as a PD model animal, we develop genetically modified mice for dopamine receptors and their related molecules.
-By analyzing animal behavior and neural circuit activities of the PD model mice, we aim to clarify the role of dopamine signaling on motor control, learning and memory, leading to develop a new therapeutic approach for PD.
-We are also studying RNA-binding proteins that are responsible for neural circuit formation and functions.
-In addition, we are analyzing the effects of in vitro culture of early-stage mouse embryo on individual development.
-In collaboration with the Department of Animal Model Development, we are also working on the regeneration of defective organs by blastocyst complementation and the development of a new embryo manipulation system by using xenotransplantation of marmoset germline tissues.
+We focus on Parkinson's disease (PD), which is one of the most common neurological disorders associated with dopamine dysfunction.
+As PD animal models, we have developed genetically modified mice targeting dopamine receptors and related molecules.
+Through analyzing the behavior and neural circuits of these model animals, we aim to elucidate the role of dopamine signaling on motor control, learning and memory, and to develop a new therapeutic approach for PD.
+Additionally, we are studying RNA-binding proteins involved in neural circuit formation and function, as well as the effects of in vitro culture of early-stage mouse embryo on individual development.

 TOP